Deltares/hydromt/docs/dev/plugin-quickstart.rst

 	$ cd hydromt_mymodel
 	$ git init

 If your project has dependencies, you can add them in the pyproject.toml under the `dependencies` array.
-If you have `tomli` installed, you can use the `make_env.py` script to generate a conda environment specification see :ref:`The developer installation page <dev_install>` for more information on how to use this script.

 Now, assuming that you've made a repository in your personal GitHub repository (eg user savente93) you just need to add it as a remote in the repository and push it (for an organisation, you will need specific rights to do this).